margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Beliefs, opinions are like colors on the spectrum.
 We all aim to look towards the same Truth.
 A world of shapes and colors, patterns and textures.
+We all appreciate the same flowers and leaves.

 <br>